 The getpos, endpos, setpos functions all operate on special FilePosInt integers.
 In some implementations these may be ordinary integers, in others they may be double-precision or even arbitrary precision integers.
-Thus, one of the following is likely to be true:
+Thus, one of the following might be true:

+'''

+structure FilePosInt = Int

-structure FilePosInt = Int or structure FilePosInt = LargeInt
+or structure FilePosInt = Int64

+or structure FilePosInt = LargeInt

+'''

+or FilePosInt might be some other integer structure.
 This allows operations on extremely large files.

-Users can operate on the pos type using FilePosInt.+ and FilePosInt.-; or convert to/from ordinary integers using FilePosInt.toDefault and FilePosInt.fromDefault- at the risk of being unable to process large files.5
+Users can operate on the pos type using FilePosInt.+ and FilePosInt.-; or convert to/from ordinary integers using FilePosInt.toDefault and FilePosInt.fromDefault-at the risk of being unable to process large files.5